RoboBreizh-RoboCup-Home/pepper_os_humble/README.md

 ## Release

-A plug-and-play environement is available here [here](https://mycore.core-cloud.net/index.php/s/oqqD1khgUeuQCmR) (password: IAMNotTouchingThatPC).
+A plug-and-play environment is available here [here](https://mycore.core-cloud.net/index.php/s/oqqD1khgUeuQCmR) (password: IAMNotTouchingThatPC).
 From there go to [Installation on pepper](#installation-on-pepper)

 ## Build the environment